The Baptism of the Holy Spirit

 Acts 19:1-6 While Apollos was at Corinth, Paul took the road through the interior and arrived at Ephesus.
 There he found some disciples and asked them, “Did you receive the Holy Spirit when you believed?”
 They answered, “No, we have not even heard that there is a Holy Spirit.”
 So Paul asked, “Then what baptism did you receive?”
 “John’s baptism,” they replied.
 Paul said, “John’s baptism was a baptism of repentance.
 He told the people to believe in the one coming after him, that is, in Jesus.”
 On hearing this, they were baptized into the name of the Lord Jesus.
 When Paul placed his hands on them, the Holy Spirit came on them, and they spoke in tongues and prophesied.

-•• As in the Acts 2 Pentecost at Jerusalem, and as in the Acts 10 “Pentecost” among the Gentiles, when these Ephesian believers “receive[d] the Holy Spirit”, they too “spoke in tongues”.
+- •• As in the Acts 2 Pentecost at Jerusalem, and as in the Acts 10 “Pentecost” among the Gentiles, when these Ephesian believers “receive[d] the Holy Spirit”, they too “spoke in tongues”.
 And in this instance they also prophesied.
-The baptism in the Holy Spirit opens the door to your being used in othergifts of the Holy Spirit, such as prophecy in this instance.
+The baptism of the Holy Spirit opens the door to your being used in other gifts of the Holy Spirit, such as prophecy in this instance.

-What, then, should believers do to receive this mighty baptism with the Holy Spirit?
+What, then, should believers do to receive this mighty baptism of the Holy Spirit?

 1. First, believe that it is “for you ... for all” (Acts 2:39), not just for a select few.

-5. There are many ways to receive the baptism with the Holy Spirit.
+5. There are many ways to receive the baptism in the Holy Spirit.
 Be open to God to fill you with the Holy Spirit in any context which He places before you.

 The Pentecostal baptism of the Holy Spirit is for today!
 It is “for you”!
 Like those in Jerusalem, in Ephesus, and at Cornelius’s home, like the apostles Peter and Paul and the other disciples, you too can be filled with the Spirit, speak in tongues, and receive that “power from on high” to be Christ’s witnesses wherever you go.